TachyonicProject/luxon/docs/source/tutorials/api.rst

 Part 5: Getting serious with the API
 ---------------------------------------

 Now that we have a model we can write more sophisticated views to make use of it.
-Since we will end up having a number of views to perform different actions with users (Create/Read/Update/Delete) we will group them toghether in a class.
+Since we will end up having a number of views to perform different actions with users (Create/Read/Update/Delete) we will group them together in a class.
 This will work slightly differently in that we will use the **register.resources** method to register the view and we will specify all the routes in the constructor.
 To specify the routes we will use Luxon's **router** module.

 We need to create another file in our package directory under **views** to house the *users* views: